msteffan/fundamentals/01_chapter/08_lesson.md

 > destination.

 This is the first time we've used a command that needed two pieces of information from us, or two arguments.
-The first argument is "what to move", and the second argument is "where to move it to".
+The first argument is "what to move," and the second argument is "where to move it."

 Let's navigate to our `funny_things` folder and check its contents to make sure that this worked.